superhero-com/superhero/docs/tutorials/hackathon/quickstart.md

 2) Superhero UI (fork/clone as above)
 - Create `src/plugins/<PLUGIN_ID>/` (+ `contract-artifacts/`).
-- Plugin entry using `definePlugin`: composer attachment(s) and item actions as needed by the extension description.
+- Plugin entry using `definePlugin`: composer attachment(s) and item actions as needed by the plugin description.
 - Load ACI from `src/plugins/<PLUGIN_ID>/contract-artifacts/<CONTRACT_NAME>.json` (or import from the contracts repo), address from `VITE_<CONTRACT_NAME>_CONTRACT`.
 - Register in `src/plugins/local.ts`.
 - `.env.local`: